[Updated 12/20/2021] Personally, I’d argue that the best Western NC small towns easily rank among the best small towns in America on the whole.

 From this town, you can easily access the Tryon International Equestrian Center, Dupont State Recreational Area, the Blue Ridge Parkway, and Pisgah National Forest.

-Burnsville is located in the shadow of Mount Mitchell, the highest point east of the Mississippi.
+Burnsville NC is located in the shadow of Mount Mitchell, the highest point east of the Mississippi and one of the best western North Carolina mountains for hiking.

 It’s one of the many cute towns in North Carolina that surround Asheville, which is just a 30-minute drive away.